 - Tallis claims that the Qun could give Hawke a role and purpose.
 Hawke's response?

-- Obfuscating Stupidity: Snarky!Hawke seems to employ this and Buffy Speak as a tactic to lure enemies into a false sense of security, because clearly this flighty, giggling oddball who can't go ten seconds without dropping a stupid joke couldn't possibly be as dangerous as they were told, right?
+- Obfuscating Stupidity: Snarky!Hawke seems to employ this and Buffy Speak as a tactic to lure enemies into a false sense of security, because clearly this flighty, giggling oddball who can't go ten seconds without cracking a stupid joke couldn't possibly be as dangerous as they were told, right?

 - Occult Detective: Only in Kirkwall could seemingly innocuous jobs frequently end with Hawke battling Blood Mages, Demons, Walking Corpses and all manner of "weird shit".